 i.
-For the 2003-2004 school year, minimum instructional costs of 50 percent and maximum administrative costs of 30 percent; and ii.
-For the 2004-2005 school year and thereafter, minimum instructional costs of 55 percent and maximum administrative costs of 25 percent.
+For the 2006-2007 school year and thereafter, minimum instructional costs of 55 percent and maximum administrative costs of 25 percent.

-4. Unless otherwise determined pursuant to (b) below, the approved private school for the disabled shall charge one tentative tuition rate, charge one final tuition rate, and calculate one certified actual cost per student for the school year.
+4. Unless otherwise determined pursuant to (b) below, the approved private school for students with disabilities shall charge one tentative tuition rate, charge one final tuition rate, and calculate one certified actual cost per student for the school year.

 i.
-A private school for the disabled shall report all tuition rates on a per diem and school year basis, calculated as the number of enrolled days in the school year multiplied by the per diem rate.
+An approved private school for students with disabilities shall report all tuition rates on a per diem and school year basis, calculated as the number of enrolled days in the school year multiplied by the per diem rate.

 ii.
-A private school that operates both a 10-month and an extended school year shall report tuition rates for both the July/August through June and September through June school years.
+An approved private school for students with disabilities that operates both a 10-month and an extended school year shall report tuition rates for both the July/August through June and September through June school years.

-5. The private school shall not bill the sending district board of education separately for related services that are required by a student's initial or subsequent IEP.
+5. Except for extraordinary services, an approved private school for students with disabilities shall not bill the sending district board of education separately for related services that are required by a student's initial or subsequent IEP.

-6. For programs in operation less than the minimum of 180 days of instruction (September 1 through June 30) the private school shall calculate total costs minus 1/180 for each day less than the 180-day requirement to determine actual allowable costs.
+6. For programs in operation less than the minimum of 180 days of instruction (September 1 through June 30) the approved private school for students with disabilities shall calculate total costs minus 1/180 for each day less than the 180-day requirement to determine actual allowable costs.

-7. The average daily enrollment for students enrolled in a program for a time period other than a full day shall be based on the total number of hours actually enrolled during the school year divided by the total possible number of hours in the school year.
+7. The average daily enrollment for students enrolled in a program for a time period other than a full day or a half-day shall be based on the total number of hours actually enrolled during the school year divided by the total possible number of hours in the school year.

 8. For fiscal reporting purposes, an extended school year program means a program in which activities commence on or after July 1 and end on or before August 31 of the same year.
-For program activities that begin prior to July 1, a private school shall report all costs and revenues in the prior fiscal year.
+For program activities that begin prior to July 1, an approved private school for students with disabilities shall report all costs and revenues in the prior fiscal year.

-(b) An approved private school for the disabled may charge one tuition rate per school location for the school year, or separate tuition rates by class type and by school location for the school year.
-Private schools for the disabled that choose to charge by class type shall:
+(b) An approved private school for students with disabilities may charge one tuition rate per school location for the school year, or separate tuition rates by class type and by school location for the school year.
+Approved private schools for students with disabilities that choose to charge by class type shall: